gaileyleseman/habitat/zsh/README.md

 - auto completion for commands for different packages such as `docker`, `git`, `helm`, `kubectl`, `minikube`, etc.
 - `git-auto-fetch` will automatically fetch the latest changes from the remote repository
+- interactive `cd` command that will show you the contents of the directory you are in
+- press <kbd>Esc</kbd> twice to clear to add `sudo` to your previous command